liuyang321/Centromeric-evolution-and-reproductive-isolation-in-hexaploid-triticale/README.md

 For Fig. 1A, the raw data are embedded directly in the corresponding plotting script.
 Fig2A was generated using the raw data file allcountry.csv.
+Fig2D was generated using the raw data file pancentromere2.xlsx.